 The employer can insist on a return to the workplace, but again the new culture must be borne in mind.
 An employer would be advised to consult and discuss with staff prior to any such instruction.

+Covid continues to present a serious danger to some people, albeit the category of shielding has now ceased to exist (it was previously paused).
 Whether there is a ‘serious and imminent danger’ will depend on the facts of each case.
 Employers should ensure that they have followed best practice in making the workplace safe prior to any final instruction that an employee is to return to work or face disciplinary action.

 ACAS guidance should also be followed.
 Core points from this guidance are that an employer should: